libsdl-org/SDL_shader_tools/docs/README-SDL_gpu.md

 - Older OpenGL and Direct3D.
 - Wild old APIs like Sony PSP/Vita homebrew, etc.

+## Is this going into SDL2?

+No, this will be part of SDL3, included in the first official release.
+It will not be backported to SDL2.

 ## What does the shader language look like?

-You can examine [the Shader Language Quickstart document](README-shader-language-quickstart.md), and see some example code at the start of the [the shader syntax megathread discussion](https://github.com/libsdl-org/SDL_shader_tools/issues/3),
+You can examine [the Shader Language Quickstart document](README-shader-language-quickstart.md), and see some example code at the start of the [the shader syntax megathread discussion](https://github.com/libsdl-org/SDL_shader_tools/issues/3).

 Mostly, it looks a lot like GLSL/HLSL with some footguns removed and some (mostly optional!) better syntax alternatives.